List of The Venture Bros. characters: Dr. Rusty Venture

-Dr. Thaddeus "Rusty" Venture (voiced by James Urbaniak): Dean and Hank's father, and head of Venture Industries.
+Dr. Thaddeus "Rusty" Venture (voiced by James Urbaniak) is Dean and Hank's father, and head of Venture Industries.
 He is a capable scientist and inventor, but his greed, lack of formal education, and insistence on cutting corners result in his attempts at technological innovation failing, causing chaos for him, his family, friends, and sometimes the world at large.
 Although the money he earns is sufficient to support him and his family, it fails to satisfy his greed and his aspirations to match his father's wealth and success.
 While he cares for his sons, his father's abusive and negligent parenting influences the way he treats them, sometimes showing as much indifference to them as his father did to him.
-In Season 7, it is revealed that Dr. Venture is not the original, but rather a clone of the first Rusty Venture, who died in the past.
+In Season 7, it is revealed that Venture is a clone of the late Rusty Venture.

 Brock Samson

-Brock Fitzgerald Samson (voiced by Patrick Warburton): Born in Omaha, Nebraska, to a single mother, Brock is a hypermasculine one-half Swedish, one-quarter Polish, one-quarter Winnebago "murder machine" who serves as a bodyguard to the Venture family.
+Brock Fitzgerald Samson (voiced by Patrick Warburton) is the Venture family's bodyguard.
+He was born in Omaha, Nebraska, to a single mother, and is of Swedish, Polish, and Winnebago descent.
 He attended the same university as Dr. Venture until he was expelled for accidentally killing one of his football team's teammates.
-Despite holding a license to kill, Brock eschews guns and instead favors a Ka-Bar fighting knife as his signature weapon.
+Despite holding a license to kill, Brock eschews guns and instead favors a Ka-Bar knife as his signature weapon.
 He grapples with his role in the world and his purpose, guided by a personal code of ethics concerning innocents and whom he will eliminate if they pose a threat to himself or the Ventures.
 Brock owns an orange 1969 Dodge Hemi Charger named "Adrianne", frequently seen driving or shirtlessly washing at the Venture compound.
 Following the explosion of the car carrying Henchman 24, H.E.L.P.eR.'s head was briefly embedded in Brock's chest, leading to 24's death; the head was later removed and replaced with a metal plate.
+Brock is reassigned back as the Venture's bodyguard after Dr. Venture moves to New York City and inherits the fortune left to him by his late brother JJ.